Compare performance, boot space, consumption and price in one view.

-The Mazda CX-5 (SUV) is powered by a Petrol MHEV or Diesel engine and comes with a Manuel or Automatic transmission.
-In comparison, the Mercedes E-Class Wagon (Estate) features a Diesel MHEV, Plugin Hybrid or Petrol MHEV engine and a Automatic gearbox.
+The Mazda CX-5 (SUV) comes with a Petrol MHEV engine and Automatic transmission.
+In comparison, the Mercedes E-Class Wagon (Estate) features a Petrol MHEV, Plugin Hybrid or Diesel MHEV engine with Automatic transmission.

-When it comes to boot capacity, the Mazda CX-5 offers 522 L, while the Mercedes E-Class Wagon provides 615 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 194 HP of the Mazda CX-5 or the 585 HP of the Mercedes E-Class Wagon suits your needs better.
+When it comes to boot capacity, the Mazda CX-5 offers 583 L, while the Mercedes E-Class Wagon provides 615 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 141 HP of the Mazda CX-5 or the 585 HP of the Mercedes E-Class Wagon suits your needs better.

 The Mazda CX-5 exemplifies the perfect blend of style and practicality, offering a sleek design that turns heads while providing ample space for passengers and luggage.
 Its refined interior boasts high-quality materials and a user-friendly interface, making every journey a comfortable experience.
 With its engaging driving dynamics, the CX-5 delivers both performance and efficiency, appealing to drivers who crave excitement and reliability.